SymfonyCasts/symfony7/sfcasts/outline/outline.md

 - Add `tags` property
 - Choose `json` type
 - Nullable - no
+- Go check the new prop on entity - open `Starship`
 - Make a migration and run it: `symfony console make:migration`
 - Then `symfony console doctrine:migrations:migrate`
 - Now add the `tags` field - open `StarshipType`
 - Add `->add('tags')` - it renders as a text input
+- I don't want this field be required, so I will add `'required' => false,`
 - Go to /admin/starship/new
 - Fill in the forms, add a tag and submit - an error:
   > Expected argument of type "array", "string" given at property path "tags".